dionarodrigues/diogorodrigues.dev/blog/2020-09-08-automating-the-github-workflow-for-any-project.en.md

 ## GitHub Project Management

 I strongly believe that all projects start with planning, right?
-(Or should, at least)
+(Or should, at least 😎)

 **[GitHub Project Management tool](https://github.com/features/project-management/ ) helps us report bugs, discuss tasks, propose ideas, prioritize work and monitor progress similar to Trello.
 But the difference here is that everything is integrated with issues and pull requests.**